dopreo/helium-chromium-flatpak/README.md

 before creating an issue in this repository.
 However, keep in mind the following while reading any document about Ungoogled Chromium:

-* `~/.config/chromium` → `~/.var/app/io.github.ungoogled_software.ungoogled_chromium/config/chromium`
+* `~/.config/chromium` → `~/.var/app/io.github.imputnet.helium-chromium/config/chromium`

 `~/.config/chromium` is not accessible to Ungoogled Chromium and the above path should be used instead.

-Also keep in mind that after making a change, make sure to do a `flatpak kill io.github.ungoogled_software.ungoogled_chromium` to ensure that Ungoogled Chromium was actually restarted.
+Also keep in mind that after making a change, make sure to do a `flatpak kill io.github.imputnet.helium-chromium` to ensure that Ungoogled Chromium was actually restarted.
 This is because by default, Chromium runs in the background after being started for the first time (closing the window doesn't actually exit Chromium, just keeps it in a sort of "standby" mode).